-To get the most out of this course, it is recommended that students have successfully achieved a C standard or better in Year 9 Specialist Volleyball Program.
-Entry in the Specialist Volleyball Program is via application only.
+To get the most out of this course it is recommended that students have achieved a C standard or better in Year 9 Science, Year 9 HPE and Year 9 English.

 What is the subject matter, and what skills will I learn in this Year 10 subject?